geopm/geopm/CONTRIBUTING.md

     make check

 Please run these tests before submitting a change request.
+You can build and run unit tests on a standalone computer (such as a laptop) by configuring without MPI as follows:

+    ./configure --disable-mpi
+    make
+    make check

+The integration tests require a system with MPI and multiple compute nodes.

 COVERAGE INSTRUCTIONS
 ---------------------